TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

 This updated version of GPT-Oracle Ultra introduces several enhancements, making your interactions with the bot more efficient, reliable, and fun.

-- 🎨 **Integration of DALLE 2 AI Art Generator**: OpenAI's DALLE 2 AI art generator is now part of the bot, enabling users to generate unique images based on their prompts via the `!draw` command.
+- 🎨 **Integration of DALLE 2 AI Art Generator**: I've integrated OpenAI's DALLE 2 AI art generator, enabling users to generate unique images based on their prompts via the `!draw` command.

-- 🗃️ **Database Functions for API Keys**: We've transitioned from direct file I/O to database functions (`get_api_key` and `save_api_key`) for managing API keys.
+- 🗃️ **Database Functions for API Keys**: I've transitioned from direct file I/O to database functions (`get_api_key` and `save_api_key`) for managing API keys.
 This change promotes efficiency and improves performance.

 - ✅ **API Key Validation**: The bot now validates your API key before saving it with the `validate_api_key` function.
 This ensures the validity of the provided OpenAI API key before use.

-- 🛠️ **Improved Error Handling**: We've added detailed try-except blocks around the `ask` and `draw` commands to handle more types of errors.
+- 🛠️ **Improved Error Handling**: I've added detailed try-except blocks around the `ask` and `draw` commands to handle more types of errors.

 - 💬 **Typing Indicator**: To make the bot seem more interactive and human-like, a typing indicator is shown when the bot is responding.